Last Updated on May 29, 2024 by Soumya

 Belem Tower was a state prison for a long time.

-Belem Tower was constructed in the early 16th century as part of Lisbon’s river defense system complete with cannons and all for the purpose.
+Belem Tower was constructed in the early 16th century as part of Lisbon’s river defense system, complete with cannons.

 However, it was used as a state prison longer than as a defense bulwark.
-It further went on to be used as a customs port, telegraph office, and a light house!
+It also served as a customs port, telegraph office, and lighthouse!

 There is a rhino at Belem Tower.

 Well, not literally.
-But the sculpture of an Indian rhino does adorn the exterior of the Belem Tower in Lisbon.
+But the exterior of the Belem Tower in Lisbon features a sculpture of an Indian rhino.

 The animal was unheard of in these parts of the world.
 So, it is quite strange how it came to figure on one of Portugal’s famous landmarks.